 Timothy took an interest in politics from a young age and joined the Young Conservatives (now known as Conservative Future) at the age of 15.
 He became a Branch Chairman, a Constituency Chairman, an Area Officer and was a member of the National YC committee over the following 10 years.
 He fought two Parliamentary campaigns in Durham in February 1974 and then in Darlington in 1979 where he narrowly failed to beat the sitting Labour MP.
 He became a County Councillor in Northumberland in 1982, and a founder Mental Health Act Commissioner in 1983 whilst serving on the Northern Regional Health Authority, and then Candidate for the Leeds North East constituency when Sir Keith Joseph retired.
 He won the seat and held it for 10 years.
 During his Westminster career he was a Parliamentary Private Secretary, a Whip (for 5 years), and then Minister at the Home Office for Immigration, Borders, Licensing, gambling, etc etc between 1995 and 1997.

 He lost his seat at Westminster in the 1997 Election but was able to obtain selection as Conservative candidate for the European Election in 1999 for Yorkshire and The Humber and was duly elected as MEP that year.
-He is now in his fourth term as MEP for his Region.
+He served nearly four terms as MEP for his Region.

-When not working on the political front, he relaxes with his wife and friends in Yorkshire and drives one of his Porsches (he was a founder Member of the House of Commons Classic Car Club) or uses his piloting skills flying light aircraft.
+When not working on the political front, he relaxes with his wife and friends in Yorkshire driving his old Porsche or Bentley (he was a founder Member of the House of Commons Classic Car Club and is a member of both the Porsche Owners Club and the Bentley Drivers Club) or uses his piloting skills flying light aircraft.
 He swims regularly, enjoys playing tennis, and tries to play golf when he can find the time at his Golf Club in Northumberland.

 Now here is a summary of some of the political offices and roles Timothy has held during his career: